-Two years ago my husband and I boarded a one way flight to Hong Kong, en-route home to Australia.
+Two years ago my husband and I boarded a one-way flight to Hong Kong, en-route home to Australia.
 Little did I know that the return to our homeland would be exponentially harder than our initial move to the other side of the globe 10 years prior.

-Instead of the excitement you felt at learning all of these things when you initially moved overseas, you now have that sinking feeling of having gone backwards in the progression of your life.
+Instead of the excitement you felt at learning all of these things when you initially moved overseas, you now have that sinking feeling of having gone backwards in life.

 All of the above was true for me, and more.
 But now looking back after two years most of the scars have faded and it’s hard to remember just how hard those first few months were.

-You get the hang of the train, the banks, and even make the odd comment about how great the customer service is here compared to overseas.
+You get the hang of the trains, the banks, and even make the odd comment about how great the customer service is here compared to overseas.

 Having circumstances that prohibit you going back (like having a baby!) help exponentially with moving on, so if you can back yourself into metaphorical corner somehow, I highly recommend it.

 Either way, it will get easier, if you can help it along the way.
 Plan trips.
 Meet new people.
 Explore.

 You’ll see that one life may have ended but a whole new exciting one has just opened up in its place.
 It might not feel possible now, but from someone who’s been there, it is.

 Now all you need to do is get out there and enjoy it.